austin-li/cse15l-lab-reports/lab_report_2_week_4.md

 ![change2sympton](screenshots/lab_report_2/change2symptom.png)

-The symptom was that we were getting a StringIndexOutOfBoundsException when using substring.
+The symptom is that we were getting a StringIndexOutOfBoundsException when using substring.
 The bug is similar to before where closeParen is -1, but Change 1 didn't fix this bug because in this case the test file had a partially completed link.

 # Change 3